TheDevtop/devscripts/README.md

 On Linux/UNIX all POSIX compliant shells are supported.

 ### License
-All scripts can have there own licenses, as long as there opensource!
+All scripts can have there own licenses, as long as they're opensource!

 ### Systems
 - [X] Linux